-The HMAC-Digest Attribute is a keyed message digest (to authenticate the sender).
+Key Sequence Number The key sequence number of the Auth Key, which is used to calculate the sender).
 The HMAC-Digest Attribute MUST be the final Attribute in the Dynamic Service message's Attribute list.
-(Refer to Annex C.1.4.1.)
+(Refer to Appendix C.1.4.1)